-- You can ask whether your personal data is being processed, where it’s being processed and for what purpose.
-This right to access also gives you the right to request a copy of the personal data a company holds on you at no cost to you within one month of asking.
+You can ask whether your personal data is being processed, where it’s being processed and for what purpose.
+This right to access

-- Your data will be collected and stored in paper form when you arrive for your photography session along.
-Consent to use the photographs taken at the session for the purposes stated in item 3 will be saught.
+2. Your data will be collected and stored in paper form when you arrive for your photography session along.
+Consent to use the photographs taken at the session for the purposes stated in item 3 will be sought.

-- Angela Adams Photographer has a legitimate interest in using photographs for marketing online and in printed literature plus for competition purposes.
-These images will not be used without prior consent being saught.
+3. Angela Adams Photographer has a legitimate interest in using photographs for marketing online and in printed literature plus for competition purposes.
+These images will not be used without prior consent being sought.
 A client may withdraw this consent at any time.

 To read more about the GDPR, please visit the Information Commissioner’s Office website